gisle/d7-project/README.md

 d7-project
 ==========

-Template for starting a new Drupal 7 project where you have custom modules tracked in git.
+Template for starting a new Drupal 7 project where you have custom modules tracked in [git](http://git-scm.com).
+The aim is to conveniently track your code without having to mix Drupal core or contrib modules in the same repository.

 ## How to get started

 0. Install [composer](https://getcomposer.org).
 Run `composer --version` to verify that it works.
-On Mac OS X `brew install composer` is usually the most conveinient way to make sure it's available.
+On Mac OS X `brew install composer` is usually the most convenient way to make sure it's available.

 1. Clone this repo